 Ross Medical Education Center - Midland, MI is a Non-Main Campus accredited by the Accrediting Bureau of Health Education Schools (ABHES).
-It is an additional location of Ross Medical Education Center - Brighton, MI.
+It is an additional location of Ross Medical Education Center -

+Brighton, MI.
 The Midland campus opened in 2015.
 This facility occupies a total of 3,600 square feet.

-Approximately 1,700 square feet is designated for classroom use; 1 computer, and 2 lab rooms with additional space provided for clinicals at two local healthcare facilities:
+Approximately 1,700 square feet is designated for classroom use; 1 computer, and 2 lab rooms.